rsakib1127/WebScrapingg/README.md

 For running the program first you need to install firefox geckodriver driver.
+Then you have to install python 3.8 or above version.

 Edit the aitable.json file.
 open the airtable.json file.